 There is much public wifi available in metro areas.
 However, the drawback is you need to take your passport and sign up for a password at the Tourism Information kiosk, conveniently located in some metro stations.
 However, it still might not work.
-I still struggled a lot to get a signal or a working login.
-As for the Taiwanese SIM card, I wouldn’t waste my time getting one.
-After 5 days of my Taiwanese SIM not working (even though I had a Taiwanese local negotiate it for me at the actual store), I finally got a signal.
-But I had only three days left on the SIM and it took many phone calls from my Taiwanese friend to get them to do something about it.
-I’d use the one at the hostel or hotel.
+I recommend buying a Taiwan SIM in advance.
+I had a friend get me a Taiwanese SIM in her neighborhood and we struggled a lot to get a signal or a working login and the language barrier made me feel helpless.

 Watch my “How I travel Taiwan” YouTube playlist